-What’s the primary and most effective use of mini dental implants?
+What’s the primary and most effective use of mini denture implants?

 How are mini implants different?